 Ensuring accurate payroll is an important, but often overlooked, part of operating a business.
 Our comprehensive guide will break down the key elements of auditing the payroll process successfully.
 We’ll provide tips that are immediately ready to implement along with long-term strategies.

 The majority of HR departments almost certainly believe they would be able to spot any payroll discrepancies.
 They may not believe running regular audits will do any good, because they don’t make mistakes.
 Or, after they run multiple audits with no problems, they may become complacent about running further audits.

 However, it just takes one error or one employee trying to commit fraud to create a potential disaster.
 A regular audit should catch these problems before a significant issue occurs.

 Because payroll represents such a large percentage of a company’s budget, any payroll errors or instances of fraud may lead to significant financial issues in a hurry.
-According to Deloitte, a typical Fortune 500 company spends between 50% and 60% of its budget on payroll.

 Some of the most important reasons to perform a payroll audit include:

 - Deep dive on data: The audit process provides a detailed analysis of the company’s payroll information.
 Going into such detail isn’t something a company will do under normal circumstances, so the audit is important to perform occasionally.

 - Find areas of weakness: When running an audit, it should identify areas where the company could be vulnerable to fraud or errors in terms of its payroll.
 This can help the company make changes before fraud occurs.